-The trick are in the accents.
+The trick is in the accents.
 You don’t need much to change completely your space, add some splash of a bright color.

-You can pampering yourself in your own home, and have an indugent bath experience, by making your tub the star of the entire scheme.
+You can pamper yourself in your own home, and have an indulgent bath experience, by making your tub the star of the entire scheme.

 For a truly sculptural look, opt for a bateau or slipper-shaped tub, and make a statement by sitting it in the middle of your room.